What Does an LLM Actually Do?

 Parallel Predictions

 This parallel structure is why transformers are so efficient to train compared to earlier architectures like RNNs, which had to process tokens sequentially.
-RNNs compute a hidden state that depends on all previous hidden states, so computing the output at position requires sequential steps.
+RNNs compute a hidden state that depends on all previous hidden states, so computing the output at position nn requires nn sequential steps.
 Transformers sidestep this: attention lets every position look at every earlier position in a single parallel operation.
 This parallelism is a major reason transformers have become dominant.

 Step 1: Attention (Information Routing)